 It’s OK to be inspired by your favourite creators, but completely ripping off their content or style isn’t going to do you any favours.
 You need to develop your own style over time and get noticed for being you.

 You won’t get anywhere if you completely ignore the opinions of your following, nor will you make it very far if you just cater to all of their suggestions without question.

-It doesn’t take a genius to realise that great YouTube channels are built by passionate creators who love doing what they do.
+It doesn’t take a genius to realise that great YouTube channels are built by passionate creators that love doing what they do.
 And these creators are supported by loyal communities of fans that feel like they are a part of something.

 If you are getting into YouTube just for the money, or the fame then I wish you luck in your shallow journey.
 You’re going to need it.

 - If you can’t commit to YouTube long term, don’t bother starting.

 - Make sure there is an existing audience for the content you want to create.